Susann Müller: National team

 Müller was part of the German youth setup since the youngest age categories.
 In youth handball, she achieved her biggest success in 2008 when she won the Junior World Championship in Macedonia.
 With seven goals she was the top scorer of the German team in the final, that stunned favorite Denmark 23–22.

 In 2006, she was already selected in the wider 24-man squad for the European Championship by head coach Armin Emrich, but she was eventually left out from the travelling squad.
 Müller finally made her full international debut on 18 October 2007 against Japan.
 She made it to the German team for the 2007 World Championship; she played six matches at the tournament, scoring two goals and winning the bronze medal.
 A year later, Müller decided not to participate at the 2008 European Championship, claiming she needs a break after a long and exhausting three-years period behind her.

 Müller was back in the German squad for the 2009 World Championship held in China; Germany finished seventh and, with 34 goals, Müller was the second-best scorer of the team behind Franziska Mietzner.
 Müller and Germany went to the 2010 European Women's Handball Championship with medal hopes; however, they suffered a surprise early exit after the group stage.

 Müller missed the 2011 World Championship and the 2012 European Championship due to injuries; however, she returned at the 2013 World Championship in great form – with 62 goals she became the top scorer of the tournament and was further elected to the All-Star team.
 Germany eventually finished seventh at the championship.

 Personal life

-Müller is married to fellow handball player and former teammate, Nina Wörz.
+Müller married fellow handball player and former teammate, Nina Wörz, in 2016.